Flow-based Models and Flow Matching

 \[f_\theta = f_k \circ f_{k-1} \cdots f_2 \circ f_1.\]

-The intituion behind this formulation is somewhat analagous to the justification of stacking many layers in a deep learning model instead of using one wide layer.
+The intiution behind this formulation is somewhat analagous to the justification of stacking many layers in a deep learning model instead of using one wide layer.
 Learning the transformation from \(p\) to \(q\) in one step might be too difficult.
 Instead, we can learn a sequence of functions where each function is responsible for transforming its input distribution into a slightly more complex distribution.
-Eventually, we are able to model the complexity of the data distribution.
+Eventually, over the entire sequence we are able to model the complexity of the data distribution.
+Furthermore, now we only need to ensure that each simpler transformation is invertible which should be easier than designing a complex invertible transformation in one step.

-alt text Figure 1: Each function transforms an input distrubtion into a slightly more complex distribution.
-The overall transformation maps the simple distribution to the complex data distribution.
+Each transforms an input distrubtion into a slightly more complex distribution.
+The overall transformation maps the simple distribution to the complex data distribution

 Let’s reformulate the process of normalizing flows.
 Since we are performing multiple steps, \(\mathbf{x_1}\) is no longer a sample from \(q\) but a sample from a distribution slightly more complex than \(p_0 = p\).
 After applying \(K\) transformations we will have that \(\mathbf{x_K} \sim \hat{q}\):